qrush/motion-layout/README.md

 end
 ```

-And here's an example you can run right inside this repo, converted from the [RubyMotionSamples](https://github.com/HipByte/RubyMotionSamples) repo:
+And here's an example you can run right inside this repo, the Time app converted to use Auto Layout from the [RubyMotionSamples](https://github.com/HipByte/RubyMotionSamples) repo:

 ![](https://raw.github.com/qrush/motion-layout/master/screenshot2.png)